Liabilities of Board Members

 Liability for Damages

-Board members may be held personally liable for damages resulting from breaches of their fiduciary duties, negligence, or wrongful acts.
-If a board member’s actions or decisions cause financial harm to the company or its stakeholders, they may be required to compensate for the losses incurred.
+BOD members may be held personally liable for damages resulting from breaches of their fiduciary duties, negligence, or wrongful acts.
+If a member’s actions or decisions cause financial harm to the company or its stakeholders, they may be required to compensate for the losses incurred.

 Criminal Liability